Meeting and surpassing all audience expectations every day.

 And how did it happen?

-It will not help you with your answer.
+Let me remind you of something that will not help you with your answer.

 It's just an interesting factoid.

-And we'd share marketing materials.
+And let's share marketing materials.

-And I forget, it was the early 80s, and the NFL had sent out a little flyer that they wanted their teams to post in the office, the marketing departments to let them know what their task was.
+And I forget, it was the early 80s, and the NFL had sent out a little flyer that they wanted their teams to post in the office, the marketing departments, to let them know what their task was.

-If you know, it said, that more people go bowling in one week than attend NFL games in a season, then you know America.
+And the flyer said something that astounded me: if you know, it said that more people go bowling in one week than attend NFL games in a season, then you know America.

-Now the NFL chose this mechanism to tell its marketing people how far they had to go to get this game mainstreamed.
+The NFL chose this mechanism to tell its marketing people how far they had to go to get this game mainstreamed.

-But even then, the number of people that attended games, which has always been the well, a fundamental key, was dwarfed by the number of people that went bowling.
+And in the 80s, it was, I mean, it was really popular even then, but even then, the number of people that attended games, which has always been the fundamental key, was dwarfed by the number of people that went bowling.

-The people that visit the tomb of the unknown bowler dwarfs the number of people who go to Pro Football Hall of Fame.
+The people that visit the tomb of the unknown Bowler dwarfs the number of people who go to Pro Football Hall of Fame.

-Now, how do you explain this?
+For example, now, how do you explain this?

 I don't know if the stat still holds.